 PAY CLOSE ATTENTION - IGNORE ABSOLUTELY NOTHING.

-Central to personality disorder problems, is arrested emotional development, which is catalyzed by maternal neglect and/or abuse during infancy and childhood, and this is what you have in common with your guy.
-Adult development can be accomplished, but it takes time to mend the core trauma wounds that are inherently at the root of this dysfunction.
+Central to personality disorder problems, is arrested emotional development, which is catalyzed by maternal neglect and/or abuse during infancy and childhood, and this is what you have in common with your guy~ it's what has magnetized you to each other.
+Adult development can be accomplished, but it takes time to mend the core trauma wounds that are inherently at the root of one's dysfunction.

 Some of these males present as little boys, ambivalently in need of rescuing or care.
 Their vulnerability comes across in a way that has you seeing them as open and genuine--but watch out!
 Don't believe the hardship stories they feed you, while asking for a "temporary" loan or place to sleep.
 This type of fellow is discussed (below) in; THE BOY WHO CRIED WAIF.
 Don't think for a moment, this guy can't screw up your life, just because he seems so pitiful.
 A 'victim' type Borderline will resent/harm anyone who tries to be his savior; you're just kidding yourself, if you think that You'll be the exception.